timcowlishaw/enxaneta/documentation/working_notes/04_a-spread-class.md

     self.visualisation = visualisation # Eventually piping this into a JSON Canvas format, that can be ingested by e.g.Obsidian/Kinopio/similar; very much "stretch goals"?
 Also explore SVG or HTML templates. self.related_spreads = related_spreads # Sure, but related _how_, exactly?
 List of spread ids, if we've got ids.

-    # More speculative
+    # More speculative (maybe have these as seperate functions, to be calculated on-demand?)
-    self.archetypal_patterns # Extracing all the archetypes in the spread, and doing a compare & contrast self.elemental_balance # Birds'-eye view of the balance of suits and elemental energies in the spread, and how they're distributed self.numerological_patterns # Looking for and storing/caching sets of similarly numbered cards, or sequential runs self.chorus = chorus # Putting all the `named_entities` (or similar) in a given spread into some kind of box and letting them slug it out
+    self.archetypal_patterns # Extracing all the archetypes in the spread, and doing a compare & contrast self.elemental_balance # Birds'-eye view of the balance of suits and elemental energies in the spread, and how they're distributed self.numerological_patterns # Looking for and storing/caching sets of similarly numbered cards, or sequential runs self.chorus = chorus # Exporting all the `named_entities` (or similar) in a given spread into some kind of box and letting them slug it out (or, what if crew.ai but a ship of fools)
 ```

 #### To-dos